About Falcon’s Shadow

 Hundreds of leagues to the east in Istanbul, Demir, son of a wealthy Turkish bey, works hard to become an imperial Ottoman horseman, despite having to endure the cruelty of his father and half-brother.
 Life takes an unexpected turn the moment Demir encounters a young woman, stolen from Malta, brought into the household as another of his father’s servants.

 A number one bestseller, Falcon's Shadow sweeps from quarry pits to sprawling estates, tumultuous seas to creaking gallows, the dungeons beneath the bishop’s palace to the open decks of warships.
-Fates collide at the Battle of Djerba, a momentous clash which unites lost kin, only to tear them apart once more.
+Fates collide at the Battle of Djerba, a momentous clash that unites lost kin, only to tear them apart once more.

 "From the desperation of the slave market to the horrors of the battlefield, Falcon's Shadow is the evocative story of one family who is torn apart by war, ambition and an appalling act of revenge.